 PPS: Sorry for the delay between posts.
 If you would like to know why there was a delay, please see post on Jo’s Nursery here

-Posted in BBC, Beaminster, bread, celebrity masterchef, cooking, Dorset, food, foodie, Gourmet Life, happy cooking, local, Masterchef, Masterchef Experience, Mat Follas, Midlands, Midlands Food, Midlands Food Bloggers, Recipe, regional, Restaurant, Review, Thank you
+Posted in celebrity masterchef, cooking, food, Gourmet Life, local, Masterchef, Masterchef Experience, Midlands, Midlands Food, Midlands Food Bloggers, Recipe, regional, Restaurant Review, Review

-Tagged Beaminster, celebrity masterchef, cooking, Dorset, food, foodie, gourmet life, local, masterchef, Mat Follas, Midlands, Midlands Food Bloggers, Produce, Recipe, Restaurant, Review
+Tagged gourmet life, local, masterchef, Mat Follas, Midlands, Midlands Food Bloggers, Produce, Recipe, Restaurant Review, Review

 After going shopping for supplies for the restaurant that afternoon, I was really looking forward to my meal at The Wild Garlic.
 Before service started, I was given a tour of the kitchen and met all of the team.
 The restaurant is quite informal in its layout with polished wooden tables and chalkboards listing daily specials and drinks on.
 Mat has also put a black peppermint plant on each table which adds to the rustic vibe and makes the place smell nice too.